mountaindust/Planktos/README.md

     at each agent's position via interpolation
     - `apply_boundary_condition` method used to enforce the boundary conditions during a move
     - `plot` plot the swarm's current position or a previous position at the time provided
-    - `plot_all` plot all of the swarm's positions up to the current time
+    - `plot_all` plot all of the swarm's positions up to the current time. can also be used to save a video